Blowing star formation away in AGN Hosts (BAH) -- II. Investigating the origin of the H2 emission excess in nearby galaxies with JWST MIRI: Discussion

 where $m$ is a normalization constant $f(T)$ is the Boltzmann factor, $T_{u}$ and $T_{l}$ are the upper and lower temperature limits and $n$ is the power-law index.
 Figure~\ref{fig:temperature} shows the excitation for the three galaxies in our sample, using all the observed H$_2$ transitions detected in their spectra.
 The plots display on the {\it y}-axis the population number of the $i$ state divided by the state degeneracy and normalized by the $i=3$ state, while the {\it x}-axis represents the upper level energy.
-We use the excitation diagrams, shown as inserts in the plot $W_{\rm 80 H_2}$ vs. log\:H$_2$ S(3)/PAH$_{\rm 11.3\mu m}$ (Figs.~\ref{fig:ugc}, \ref{fig:cgcg} and \ref{fig:ngc}) and compute the integrated fluxes for each H$_2$ emission line for the ``shock-dominated" and ``SF/AGN-dominated" regions.
-We corrected the observed fluxes for extinction using the extinction law from \citet{Gordon23} and mean visual extinctions ($A_{\rm V}$) of 2.6, 1.4, and 0.8 mag, estimated from the Balmer decrement using H$\alpha$ and H$\beta$ flux measurements from \citet{Thomas13} for UGC\:8782, CGCG\:012-070, and NGC\:3884, respectively.
-The best fit models are shown as blue and red lines for the ``shock-dominated" and ``SF/AGN-dominated" regions, respectively.
+We compute the integrated fluxes for each H$_2$ emission line for the KDR and VDR, considering spaxels where all emission lines are detected.
+We corrected the observed fluxes for extinction using the G23 extinction law \citep{Gordon23,Gordon21,Gordon09,Gordon24,Decleir22,Fitzpatrick19} and mean visual extinctions ($A_{\rm V}$) of 2.6, 1.4, and 0.8 mag, estimated from the Balmer decrement using H$\alpha$ and H$\beta$ flux measurements from \citet{Thomas13} for 3C\:293, CGCG\:012-070, and NGC\:3884, respectively.
+The best fit models are shown as salmon and blue lines for the KDR and VDR, respectively.
 To obtain the best model, we kept $T_u$\,=\,5000\:K fixed \citep{Yuan11} and varied the other two parameters, $T_l$ and $n$.
 The best-fit parameters are shown in the top-right corner of the plots, for each galaxy.